Plans to privatize Puerto Rico power after Maria hit snag

-SAN JUAN, Puerto Rico (AP) — Plans to quickly privatize Puerto Rico’s hurricane-damaged electrical power system have hit a snag with the U.S. territory’s House and Senate at odds over a bill to allow sale of the transmission and distribution system.
+SAN JUAN, Puerto Rico (AP) — Plans to quickly privatize Puerto Rico’s hurricane-damaged electrical power system have hit a snag with the U.S. territory’s House and Senate at odds over a bill to award concessions for the transmission and distribution system.

-Senators are balking at the bill because the House of Representatives amended the measure to cap the price of energy at 20 cents per kilowatt hour — a price that some say may be too low if generation costs rise.
+Senators on Monday balked at the bill, in part because the House of Representatives amended the measure to cap the price of energy at 20 cents per kilowatt hour — a price that some say may be too low if generation costs rise.
+The rejection comes more than a year after the governor announced plans to privatize the system, largely to attract investment the debt-laden government itself cannot afford.

-The governor announced plans to privatize the system more than a year ago, in part to attract investment the debt-laden government itself cannot afford.
+Larry Seilhamer, vice president of Puerto Rico’s Senate, announced his opposition to dozens of investors and energy experts at a two-day conference on rebuilding the power grid more than a year after Hurricane Maria destroyed it.

-Senators on Monday announced their opposition to dozens of investors and energy experts at a two-day conference on rebuilding the power grid more than a year after Hurricane Maria destroyed it.
+“We’re about to have a historic project that will define the economic development of Puerto Rico,” he said.
+“I am not going to throw away my shot.”

 Most Read Business Stories